fullmetalbrackets/blog/src/pages/privacy.md

 This website supports [Webmentions](https://webmention.io) for blog posts.

 By supporting Webmentions on your website, you explicitly signal your wish for linked websites to process and publish your public replies to their content.
-You can at any time request the rboval of one or all Webmentions originating from your website.
+You can at any time request the removal of one or all Webmentions originating from your website.

 An incoming Webmention request is by design a request for publishing a comment from elsewhere on the web; this is what the protocol was designed for and why it is active on your website.
 Commonly, received Webmentions are displayed as comments on a web page.
 This means that a copy of your content is displayed on the website you link to in your own post.